DrPanigrahi/RoboND-Rover-Project/RoboND_Rover_Project_Writeup_Panigrahi.md

 This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it provides first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
 We will carry out this project in a simulator environment built with the Unity game engine.

 ![alt text][image1]

+I have outlined the detailed steps taken for perception and decision making process for the autonomous navigation.
+I went for the standout submission and collect all the rock samples and map about 97% of the map at fidelity above 80% at around 20fps camera feed.

 **The goals / steps of this project are the following:**